 Colorado’s beloved Stranahan’s had a dramatic beginning when firefighter Jess Graber responded to George Stranahan’s barn blaze.
 As the flames died down, their mutual love for “a good pour of fine whisky” lit up, and now Coloradans are saying “Cheers!” to this finely aged whiskey.

-Tours are giving daily, and visitors enjoy whisky-inspired fare at the adjoining restaurant.
+Tours are giving daily, and visitors enjoy whiskey-inspired fare at the adjoining restaurant.
 For a real good time, sign up for a bottling party or camp at Stranahan’s the night before a release of the enormously popular wine-barrel-aged Snowflake series each winter.

 DownSlope in Centennial